Surfaces in the 4-ball constructed using generators of knits and their graphical description: Normal form and BMW chart description

-\item[(a)] A vertex of degree one such that the connecting edge has a label $g_i$ for some $i \in \{1,\ldots, n-1\}$ and an orientation.
-We depict the vertex by a small black disk and call it a {\it black vertex}.
+\begin{enumerate}[(i)] \item[] \item A vertex of degree one such that the vertex is connected with an edge which has a label $i$ for some $i \in \{1,\ldots, n-1\}$ and equipped with/without an orientation.
+We call it a {\it black vertex}.
+We depict a black vertex by a small disk, and if it is connected with a $\sigma$-edge (respectively $\tau$-edge), that is, if it has (respectively does not have) an orientation, then we call it a {\it black $\sigma$-vertex} (respectively a {\it black $\tau$-vertex}).

+\item A vertex of degree 3 such that around the vertex, the three edges have the label $i$ for some $i\in \{1,\ldots, n-1\}$ and either all of three edges are unoriented or one of three edges is oriented.
+We call it a {\it trivalent $\tau$-vertex} or a \textit{mixed trivalent vertex}, respectively, and we call both types a {\it trivalent vertex}.

-\item[(b)] A vertex of degree 4 such that around the vertex, each pair of diagonal edges has a label in $\{g_1, \ldots, g_{n-1 }\}$ and a coherent orientation, and the labels of the two pairs, $g_i$ and $g_j$, satisfy $|i-j|>1$.
-We call the vertex a {\it crossing}.
+\item A vertex of degree 4 such that around the vertex, each pair of diagonal edges has the same label in $\{1, \ldots, {n-1 }\}$, and each pair has a coherent orientation or does not have an orientation, and the labels of the two pairs, $i$ and $j$, satisfy $|i-j|>1$.
+We call the vertex a {\it crossing}; in particular, we call the vertex consisting of $\sigma$-edges (respectively $\tau$-edges) a {\it $\sigma$-crossing} (respectively a {\it $\tau$-crossing}).

-\item[(c)] A vertex of degree 6 such that around the vertex, the six edges have labels $g_i, g_j, g_i, g_j, g_i, g_j$ clockwise ($i,j \in \{1,\ldots, n-1\}$), such that $|i-j|=1$.
-And three consecutive edges have an orientation toward the vertex and the other consecutive edges have an orientation from the vertex.
-We depict the vertex by a small circle and call it a {\it white vertex}. \\
+\item A vertex of degree 6 such that around the vertex, the six edges have labels $i$and $j$ alternately clockwise ($i,j \in \{1,\ldots, n-1\}$), such that $|i-j|=1$.
+And three consecutive edges (respectively the first and the second edges) have an orientation toward the vertex and the other consecutive edges (respectively the 4th and the 5th edges) have an orientation from the vertex.
+We depict the vertex by a small circle.
+We call the vertex a {\it white vertex}; in particular, we call the vertex consisting of $\sigma$-edges a {\it white $\sigma$-vertex}. \end{enumerate}

-\item[] (Tangle vertex) \item[(d)] A vertex of degree 1 such that the connecting edge has a label $e_i$ for some $i \in \{1,\ldots, n-1\}$.
-We depict the vertex by a small x mark. \item[(e)] A vertex of degree 2 such that the connecting edges have labels $e_i$ and $g_i$ for some $i \in \{1,\ldots, n-1\}$, and the edge with the label $g_i$ has an orientation.
-We depict the vertex by a small x mark. \item[(f)] A vertex of degree 4 such that around the vertex, one pair of diagonal edges has a label $g_i$ and a coherent orientation, and the other pair of diagonal edges has a label $e_j$, or the 4 edges have labels $e_i$ and $e_j$ alternately, where $i,j \in \{1,\ldots, n-1\}$ and $|i-j|>1$.

-\item[(g)] A vertex of degree 4 such that around the vertex, three edges have a label $e_i$ and one edge has a label $e_j$ for $i,j \in \{1,\ldots, n-1\}$ with $|i-j|=1$.
-We depict the vertex by a small square. \item[(h)] A vertex of degree 5 such that around the vertex, the edges have labels $g_i, g_j, e_i, e_i, e_j$ clockwise or anti-clockwise for $i,j \in \{1,\ldots, n-1\}$ with $|i-j|=1$, and the pair of edges with the label $g_i$ and $g_j$ are both oriented toward the vertex or from the vertex.
-We depict the vertex by a small square.

-\item[(i)] A vertex of degree 3 such that around the vertex, the three edges have the label $e_i$ for some $i\in \{1,\ldots, n-1\}$.
-We depict the vertex by a small x mark.